 The University provides telephone service to students living on campus.
 Local service is provided at no cost, and residents may subscribe to the Student Long Distance Service and receive direct-dial, long-distance discounted rates through an agreement that is offered by FMU and Spirit Telecom.
-There is one pay telephone on campus located in the Rogers Library, and emergency phones with direct access to Campus Police are strategically placed around campus.
+There are emergency phones with direct access to Campus Police strategically placed around campus.